Micheni58/Live-Flight-Monitor/README.md

 ## 📖 Overview

 Live Flight Monitor is a single-page web application that fetches real-time flight data from the OpenSky Network API and displays a list of active flight callsigns.
 Users can search for a specific flight by its callsign to view details like origin country, longitude, latitude, and altitude.
-The application features a responsive, visually engaging design with a gradient background and custom border styling.
+The application features a responsive and  visually engaging design.

 ---